mattr-/hubot-rackspace-dns/README.md

 # Hubot: hubot-rackspace-dns

-A hubot script that does the things
+A hubot script that integrates with Rackspace's DNS API

-See [`src/hello-world.coffee`](src/hello-world.coffee) for full documentation.

 ## Installation